B.A., Harvard University; M.A., Ph.D., Stanford University

 Associate Professor of Political Science

-Political Scientist interested in civic associations, civic engagement, engagement organizing, political activism, health and environmental politics, polarization, and elections.
+Political Scientist interested in the politics of social policy, civic associations, civic engagement, engagement organizing, political activism, health and environmental politics, polarization, and elections.

-Hahrie has also done research or consulted with a wide range of civic and political organizations around the world.
-These organizations include the Sierra Club, Greenpeace, Mothers Out Front, MoveOn.org, Reform Immigration for America Now, ReThink Health, Doctors for America, the Counties Manukau District Health Board in Auckland, New Zealand, the Healthcare Improvement Unit at Cardiff University in Wales, America's HealthTogether, and others.
+Hahrie has also consulted and done research with a wide range of civic and political organizations around the world.
+These organizations include the Sierra Club, Greenpeace, Mothers Out Front, MoveOn.org, Reform Immigration for America Now, the National Korean-American Service and Education Consortium (NAKASEC), ReThink Health, Doctors for America, the Counties Manukau District Health Board in Auckland, New Zealand, the Healthcare Improvement Unit at Cardiff University in Wales, America's HealthTogether, and others.
+She has also been involved in numerous efforts to make academic work relevant to the world of practice, including serving as the Co-founder and Co-Director of the Project on Public Leadership and Action at Wellesley College, the Co-Chair of the Civic Engagement Working Group at the Scholars Strategy Network, the Chair of the Leading Change Research Network, and on the steering committee of the Gettysburg Project.
 She also acted as co-convenor of a Policy Advisory Committee for the 2008 Obama campaign and served as Chair of the Advisory Committee to the EAC Agency Review Team on the Obama-Biden Transition Team and also as National Issues and Policy Advisor to Senator Bill Bradley’s presidential campaign in 1999-2000.
 She received her Ph.D. in American Politics from Stanford University in 2005 and her B.A. in American History and Literature from Harvard University in 1997.
 She was a National Science Foundation Graduate Research Fellow from 2002-2005 and received Stanford University’s Centennial Teaching Award in 2002 and Wellesley College’s Apgar Award for Innovative Teaching in 2006.
 She is the daughter of Korean immigrants, grew up in Houston, Texas, and now lives in Arlington, MA with her husband and two living children.